-With respect to Non-qualified Options, the difference between the option price and the fair market value of the stock on the measuring date (normally the date of exercise of the option) will be taxable as ordinary income to the optionee and will be deductible by the Company as compensation on such date.
+With respect to Non-qualified Options, the difference between the option price and the fair market value of the stock on the date the option is exercised will be taxable as ordinary income to the optionee and will be deductible by the Company as compensation on such date.
 Gain or loss on the subsequent sale of such stock will be eligible for capital gain or loss treatment by the optionee and will have no federal income tax consequences to the Company.